JRopes/CrystalEnergyPrediction/README.md

 - Prefix "DF_T2L_C": The three optimized implementations using the T2L-C variant of the first 8 density functions of crystal structures.
 - Prefix "DF_T2L_CO": The three optimized implementations using the T2L-CO variant of the first 8 density functions of crystal structures.
 - "Preprocessing" Folder: Consists of code that is used for the import and preprocessing of the density functions.

+"AMD_T2L_GaussianProcess_Predictor.ipynb" is the implementation with the highest accuracy, proposed by this project.